-The Funds, other than the RGP Alternative Income Portfolio, may enter into short sales, subject to certain limitations and conditions, including the following:
+The Funds may enter into short sales, subject to certain limitations and conditions, including the following:

-- (i) the security is sold for cash; - (ii) the security is not one of the following: - ¬ a security that the Fund cannot acquire under securities laws at the time of the short sale; - ¬ an illiquid asset: - \neg a security of a Fund that is not an index participation unit. - (iii) at the time of the short sale, the following conditions are met: - the Fund has borrowed or arranged to borrow from a lending agent the security to be sold short; - \neg the market value of the securities of the issuer of the securities sold short by the mutual fund does not exceed 5% of the net asset value of the mutual fund; and - the market value of the securities sold short by the Fund does not exceed 20% of the net asset value of the fund.
+- (i) the security is sold for cash; - (ii) the security is not one of the following: - $\neg$ a security that the Fund cannot acquire under securities laws at the time of the short sale; - ¬ an illiquid asset; - $\neg$ a security of a Fund that is not an index participation unit. - (iii) at the time of the short sale, the following conditions are met: - the Fund has borrowed or arranged to borrow from a lending agent the security to be sold short; - the market value of the securities of the issuer of the securities sold short by the mutual fund does not exceed 5% of the net asset value of the mutual fund; and - the market value of the securities sold short by the Fund does not exceed 20% of the net asset value of the fund.